jchu521/hotel-safe/README.md

 ## Assumption

 - Every time when the user want to update the pin need to enter new 4 digits pin, then press the enter btn, to save and change it.
-If no any pin enter and then press enter btn, will lock the safe, with the same password.
+If no pin enter and then press enter btn, will lock the safe, with the same password.
 If enter less than 4 digits will display "Please enter 4 digits" message.

 ## How to install and start